dyhes/zulip/templates/zerver/api/incoming-webhooks-overview.md

 * Integrations that don't match a team's workflow can often be uselessly spammy.
-Give careful thought to providing options for triggering Zulip messages only for certain message types, certain projects, or sending different messages to different streams/topics, to make it easy for teams to configure the integration to support their workflow.
+Give careful thought to providing options for triggering Aloha messages only for certain message types, certain projects, or sending different messages to different streams/topics, to make it easy for teams to configure the integration to support their workflow.